awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 1. Your application passes an [encrypted message](concepts.md#message) to a decryption method\.

-   In Java and Python, to indicate the source of the [data keys](concepts.md#DEK) that were used to encrypt your data, your request specifies a cryptographic materials manager \(CMM\) or a master key provider\.
-If you specify a master key provider, the AWS Encryption SDK creates a default CMM that interacts with the specified master key provider\.
+   To indicate the source of the [data keys](concepts.md#DEK) that were used to encrypt your data, your request specifies a cryptographic materials manager \(CMM\), or a master key provider or keyring\.
+If you specify a master key provider or keyring, the AWS Encryption SDK creates a default CMM for you\.

-   In C, you pass in a session that includes the CMM and the [keyring](concepts.md#keyring) that you are using\.

 1. The decryption method asks the CMM for cryptographic materials to decrypt the encrypted message\.
 It passes in information from the encrypted message, including the encrypted data keys\.

 1. In Java and Python, to get decryption materials, the Default CMM asks its master key provider for a master key that can decrypt one of the encrypted data keys\.
 Other CMMs might use different techniques to get the decryption materials\.
-In C, the CMM asks the keyring for decryption materials\.
-The keyring uses its master keys to decrypt one of the encrypted data keys\.
+In C and JavaScript, the CMM asks the keyring for decryption materials\.
+The keyring uses its wrapping keys to decrypt one of the encrypted data keys\.

    The response includes the decryption materials, including the plaintext data key\.